stefanache/SheetJS/README.md

 b) Open the your <a href="https://stefanache.github.io/SheetJS/">website</a> in your Browser and <br/>
    upload the above(point a) locally inputdata file, by pressing "Choose File"-button<br/>
    The effect will be that you can see the tabellar data under this button.
-Enjoy!
+Enjoy!<br/>

+If your choice is to work locally then need only run(by clicking it)this test1.bat file!